 2. TF and CF > 20

-Trust Flow and Citation Flow are Majestic metrics that denote how the domain stands out in terms of link profile.
+Trust Flow and Citation Flow are Majestic metrics that denote how the domain stands out in terms of the link profile.
 Majestic has the largest database of domains and websites, and they publish these metrics to outline the trustworthiness of a site.

 3. Backlinks >20 and <1000

-Backlinks from other websites pointing to the domain that is expiring or expired is really important.
+Backlinks from other websites pointing to the domain that is expiring or expired are really important.
 You should keep an eye open for spammy links or links only from one domain.
 You should also check out whether the anchor text is relevant to the niche, and not spam.